michal037/tofma/README.md

 </p>

 ## Features
-* Generating a report file as PDF for printing and downloading
 * Generating interactive 2D and 3D plots with the ability to save as PNG
 * Generating refractive index and Verdet constant values as text
 * Saving input values as a URL with arguments